TechDocsStudio/pushfeedback-docs/docs/installation/astro.md

 # Feedback widget for Astro

-Here's a step-by-step guide to help you install PushFeedback in your Astro project.
+PushFeedback collects user feedback directly from your website.
+This guide covers installation in an Astro project.

 :::important
 If you're using **Starlight**, the documentation framework built on Astro, refer to [Feedback widget for Starlight](starlight.md).